ThomasRettig/thomas-rettig-hugo/content/posts/Tailwind.md

 ## 1. HTML is HTML <span>it’s not CSS</span>

 Directly adding CSS into HTML sounds awful, looks awful, and _is_ awful.
-HTML is a markup language for semantically structuring documents, not a dumping ground for obscure utility classes attached to elements ad nauseum.
+HTML is a markup language for semantically structuring documents, not a dumping ground for obscure utility classes attached to elements.
 It prevents readability.
 It’s bad for you, the user, and the search engine—it sucks.
+Some front-end designers share my same distaste:

 <blockquote>Indeed, the ultimate reason for the invention of CSS, the whole point of the entire enterprise of CSS... was specifically so that you could seperate content from presentation.</blockquote>